Earth Ethics Institute

 Dominican Ecocentre in Wicklow City, Ireland.

-Dr. Edwards was appointed to the EEI Board in 2005.
+Dr. Edwards served on the EEI

-Iannone served as the Dean of St. Thomas University’s School of
+served as the Dean of St. Thomas University’s School of

 Theology and Ministry until his retirement in April 2010.
 A graduate of